 Other Sculptures

-This "hell squirrel" was designed and built to protect our vegetable garden from the real squirrels out there.
+First is the "hell squirrel," designed and built to protect our vegetable garden from the real squirrels out there.
 It was cast in bronze, with a realistic patina, and is about 3x scale over typical squirrels.
 The LED eyes are powered by a battery that tucks into a certain cavity of this big squirrel, and lasts about 6 months on a charge.
 A motion sensor actives the red eyes, alerting real squirrels that they might become a snack themselves if they don't quit snacking in our garden!
+Next, is this ant, made of laser-cut 1/2" thick plate steel, tacked together with some quick welds.
+I'm looking forward to seeing it rust overtime and assume a more ant-like color! |

 Bubbles